 Don’t get me wrong.
 We did the tree thing for 35 years, loved it when our adult children were youngins.
 We have 33 years of precious ornaments made by said youngins, along with beautiful, fragile heirloom pieces.
 And then other junk I pare down every year.

 This year, it is simply time to create a new tradition.

 One reason is that our children are grown and on their own, so the tree-helpers are gone.
 The main reason is that we now have a piano.

-It’s the piano from my childhood, and I received it this past February when my parents moved into their assisted living facility.
+I received it this past February – the piano of my childhood – when my parents moved into their assisted living facility.
 They went from a three-bedroom house to a one room room, and there wasn’t space for a piano.